Machian Gravity: A mathematical formulation for Mach's Principle: Introduction

 In view of this, it is worthwhile searching for a theory that implies that matter has inertia only in the presence of other matter.
 Several theories that abide by Mach's principle have been postulated in the last century.
-Amongst these, the most prominent are Sciama's vector potential theory~\cite{sciama1953origin}, Brans Dicke theory or the scalar-tensor theory of gravity~\cite{Brans1961, fujii2003scalar, faraoni2004cosmology} and Hoyle Narlikar theory \cite{Hoyle1964,hoyle1964c, hoyle1964time, hoyle1964avoidance, hoyle1964gravitational} etc. Although each of these theories addresses certain aspects of Mach's principle, none offers a complete explanation (as discussed in the respective articles).
-Thus, a unified theory that combines these approaches could provide a comprehensive understanding of Mach's principle.
-Such a theory would also be able to replicate the behavior of these individual theories under the specific conditions for which they were developed.
+Among these, the most prominent are Sciama's vector potential theory~\cite{sciama1953origin}, Brans Dicke (BD) theory or the scalar-tensor theory of gravity~\cite{Brans1961, fujii2003scalar, faraoni2004cosmology} and Hoyle Narlikar theory \cite{Hoyle1964,hoyle1964c, hoyle1964time, hoyle1964avoidance, hoyle1964gravitational} etc. Although each of these theories addresses certain aspects of Mach's principle as discussed in the respective articles, none offers a complete explanation.
+Thus, only a unified theory that combines these approaches could provide a comprehensive understanding of Mach's principle in its entirety.

-In this article, we address the issue of the dark sector of the universe and propose a theory of gravity based on Mach's principle.
+In this article, we address all the issues described above and propose a theory of gravity based on Mach's principle.
 It is based on the following premises.

 \begin{itemize} \item Action principle: The theory should be derived from an action principle to guarantee that the theory does not violate conservation laws.